ttalikka/ttalikka.github.io/index.md

 🏠 Living in Helsinki, Finland

-👨🏻‍💻 Working at [Fraktal Oy](https://www.fraktal.fi) as a Cloud Security Developer.
+👨🏻‍💻 Working at the [National Cyber Security Centre](https://www.kyberturvallisuuskeskus.fi/en/) as a Information Security Specialist.
 Be in touch if you need anything cyber security related!

 💡 Professionally interested in software development, information security, IoT and tech in general